 In addition to the Inclusion Nudges Guidebook and the Inclusion Nudges Action Guide Series, Lisa has co-authored three global research studies.
 Her 2016 research report “A Fresh Look at Women Networks” offers insights and advice on increasing the effectiveness of women networks.
 In 2017, she wrote a report for Newsweek on impactful inclusion and diversity actions.
 Lisa’s research in 2019 examined ways to have an inclusive ‘remote’ working experience, offering insights and designs to increase connection and belonging across location-distributed teams.

-Lisa grew up in a lower middle-class, military, conservative family in the U.S. Her family came from many generations of Southern poor, farming, and working-class white people who immigrated in the late 1700’s from England.
+Lisa grew up in a lower middle-class, military, conservative family in the U.S. Her family came from many generations of Southern poor, farming, and working-class white people who immigrated in the 1700’s from England and Ireland.
 Her maternal grandmother's mother was Cherokee Native American, but unfortunately this culture was not passed through the family.
 Social mobility came from Lisa and her family having white privilege within a deeply racist, sexist, discriminatory, and violent culture.
 Her grandmother's gentle spirits are with Lisa as she cooks the food of her past—representing the complex legacy of the many people of her hometown of Charleston, South Carolina, including enslaved Black people, slave owners, farmers, poor people, Native American people, and immigrants.

 Despite being told repeatedly that she had two career options (to be a nurse or a teacher), Lisa went a different path.
 She was the first on her mother’s side to graduate from university and with two degrees.
 Her studies in social psychology focused on human behaviour and in socio-linguistics she had two specialisations—one on gender and language and another on immigrant cultural assimilation and language.
 Growing up, having seen and felt racism, sexism, classism, and other forms of oppression, including abuse, Lisa felt the need to find a way to address inequalities, and through her work, she tries to do this.
 Central to this is examining her past to see how the power of privilege and oppression are a part of who she is.
 With reflection and questioning, Lisa approaches her work as a change maker.